Staff Team

 Jaime’s education includes vast nonprofit and cultural arts work experience, a Bachelor’s Degree in Comparative Cultures and Religious Studies from Whittier College, a study abroad adventure in Bogota, Colombia, and industry trainings at the San Sebastian Film Festival and Guadalajara International Film Festival.

 Please contact Jaime if you would like to explore how the Sac LGBT Community Center’s Economic Justice Program can partner with your organization/company in developing community events, arts festivals, employment opportunities, conferences, and/or internships/apprenticeships that ensure we all walk the “Diversity, Equity and Inclusion” talk!
-You can contact Jaime at jaime.estrada-zambrano@saccenter.org

-Robert Trotti, Housing Advocate,
+Robert Trotti, Housing Navigator,

 He/Him/His

-Robert Trotti (He/Him) loves the opportunity to serve the Sacramento LGBTQ population as a Housing Advocate.
-He grew up in the nearby city of Galt, CA and moved to Sacramento to pursue an education in Social Work from Sacramento State University as a first-generation college student.
+Robert Trotti (He/Him) loves the opportunity to serve the Sacramento LGBTQ population as a Housing Navigator He grew up in the nearby city of Galt, CA and moved to Sacramento to pursue an education in Social Work from Sacramento State University as a first-generation college student.
 Robert has hopes to become a therapist specializing in helping queer populations.
 His involvement with the Sacramento Gay Men’s Chorus has allowed him to get involved in his community and he hopes to work more closely with LGBTQ organizations throughout Sacramento.
 In his free time, he loves to sing, play guitar, read, and box.
 His passion for psychology has allowed him to specialize in mindfulness, Cognitive Behavioral Therapy, and Acceptance and Commitment Therapy, and he hopes to use these skills in assisting the youth.
-Email Robert at robert.trotti@saccenter.org.

 Alexsander Willis, Data Manager,